eBay/tsv-utils/docs/TipsAndTricks.md

 The ripgrep version is materially faster on this test.
 A larger set of tests on different types of files would be needed to determine if this holds generally, but the result is certainly promising for ripgrep.
 In these tests, `tsv-filter` was able to keep up with `grep`, but not ripgrep, which on its own finishes in about 12 seconds.
 Of course, both `grep` and `ripgrep` as prefilters are material improvements over `tsv-filter` standalone.

 The next test runs against the 26 files directly, allowing ripgrep's parallel capabilities to be used.
-Runs with combining GNU `parallel` with `grep` and `tsv-filter` standalone are included for comparison.
+Runs combining GNU `parallel` with `grep` and `tsv-filter` standalone are included for comparison.
 The commands:
 ```
 $ tsv-filter ngram-*.tsv --str-in-fld 1:_VERB --ge 2:1850 --le 2:1950
 $ grep _VERB ngram-*.tsv | tsv-filter --ge 2:1850 --le 2:195